socialatm/streams-addons/faces/README.md

 This addon does not need python on the server if

-- the face recognition (python) runs on your computer (connected via webDAV), and
+- the face recognition runs on another computer connected via webDAV, and
-- you use this addon just to show the results of the face recognition
+- you use this addon just to...

   + view faces in images (this is a face)
   + name faces (this face is John)